lewis6991/nvim-colorizer.lua/README.md

 If the file you are editing has no filetype, the plugin won't be attached, as it relies on AutoCmd to do so.
 You can still make it work by running the following command: `:ColorizerAttachToBuffer`

-See [this comment](https://github.com/norcalli/nvim-colorizer.lua/issues/9#issuecomment-543742619) for more information.

-## TODO

-- [ ] Add more display modes?
-- [ ] Use a more space efficient trie implementation.
-- [ ] Create a COMMON_SETUP which does obvious things like enable `rgb_fn` for css